Piercel2022/codecraft/content/posts/post-2/index.md

 - The Security Manager for defining access policies.
 - Bytecode verification before execution.
 - No direct memory manipulation.
-- Strong typing preventing unsafe type conversions
+- Strong typing preventing unsafe type conversions.

+These safeguards make Java particularly suitable for networked applications where security is paramount.